-- achieve significant breakthroughs in your professional and personal life – in any environment in which you are committed to making a difference, and
+- Achieve significant breakthroughs in your professional and personal life – in any environment in which you are committed to making a difference, including with yourself.

 For those holding a leadership position or those with little or no leadership experience, this course has an established record of making a significant difference for participants.

 When you have completed this course, you will have experienced whatever personal transformation is required for you to be a leader as your natural self-expression – in any environment and no matter what conditions confront you.
 Even when you personally lack certain experience or knowledge, you will know what to do to be an effective leader.

 Handbook for Teaching Leadership